 Standard Frauds of Indian Builders include bluntly ditching the home buyer in date of handover / possession, twisted returns, freebies, etc. Though few real estate developers do keep their promises.
 There are also selling cheats over titles and conveyance to innocent buyers who invest their savings by duplicating title deeds of properties under dispute and exit before caught.
 Builders often refuse to provide the conveyance certificate even after completion.
 Rental Returns Hypes and marketing gimmickry undertaken by builders in association Internet portals and mobile apps, assuring returns if the property is rented out.
 This is done to lure purchase of a property as investment.
 Builders also create fake online rental listings of their property to bait buyers.

-Builder delays bluffing scarcity of raw materials or approvals, a simplest benefit is builder wants its properties to be fully booked or probably pooling money from one project to another.
+Builder delays bluffing scarcity of raw materials or approvals or some Govt letter / waiver, a simplest benefit is builder wants its properties to be fully booked or probably pooling money from one project to another.
 Builders also procrastinate seeking approvals and sanctions like electricity connection, water connection etc. leaving buyer with a house without electricity and water connection.
-Unauthorized layouts, land use violations, etc are more serious approval offenses that some builders indulge.
+Unauthorized layouts, land use violations, huge delays etc are more serious offenses that many politically connected builders indulge with impunity.

 Historical returns are of little value in formulating return expectations, standard deviations and correlations: When past performance of stocks/bond, funds or housing investments are used as inputs, the outputs of the analysis are portfolios which performed particularly well in the past.
 When beliefs of investment experts are used as inputs, we get the output as better or worse portfolios.
 Good and reliable advisory add value by constantly evaluating the investment planning implications of alternative economic scenarios, investment solutions and lifestyle choices, managing costs, and counseling a margin of safety in saving and investing your money.
 Anything less is bad practice, fire him/her!
 If you are socially responsible, alert others, write or comment about it.